holzschuhkv/ConsoleSandbox/README.md

 # TestApplication
-This is only an test application for testing out features in C# and get an better understanding.
+This is only an simple test application for testing out features in C# and get an better understanding.

+Project will be updated soon... (refactoring, syntax, clean code, ...)